jirikrepl/angular-autocomplete/README.md

 # angular-autocomplete

 I have not used any boilerplate code ([angular-gulp-browserify, ...](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate)).
-In such small test project there was no need to use automation tools like Gulp.
-I started from scratch.
+In such small test project there I did not put effort in usage of automation tools like Gulp.
+I started with blank project.
-I lined Angular, jQuery and Bootstrap from CDN.
+I added Angular, jQuery and Bootstrap from CDN.
 Considering very small amount of CSS code, I did not use any CSS pre-processors.

 I used real data from Google API.
 I created a directive ```<autocomplete>``` which handles autocompletion.